v002/v002-Camera-Live/README.md

 To build the project yourself, you must acquire your own copies of the necessary libraries:

  - The Canon EDSDK is available from Canon in your region.
+Place the Framework and Header folders from the SDK in the EDSDK folder alongside this file.
- - libjpeg-turbo is available from http://libjpeg-turbo.virtualgl.org
+ - libjpeg-turbo is available from http://libjpeg-turbo.virtualgl.org.
+Install using the libjpeg-turbo installer.
- - Syphon is available from http://syphon.v002.info
+ - Syphon is available from http://syphon.v002.info.
+Place Syphon.framework in the Syphon folder alongside this file.

-Code-signing the Canon SDK when you export an Archive build throws up a couple of challenges:

- - You will have to add a ````CFBundleSupportedPlatforms```` entry to the Info.plist of some of the Canon bundles within EDSDK.framework (try it and you will see error messages for each affected bundle)
- - You will have to relocate anything that isn't loadable code from EDSDK.framework/Versions/A/ and edit the EDSDK binary to update the new location if it is referenced.
-I moved ````Versions/Current/DeviceInfo.plist```` to ````Versions/A/Resources/ceInfo.plist```` (to avoid changing the length of strings in the EDSDK binary).